 These are the kind you use till they croak then you toss them.
 You won't find replacement parts available.
 What you'll discover is that these don't reach down into the deep bass but the open back allows for some nice punch in the upper bass with the kick drums.
 Otherwise they do pretty well in the mids and highs.
 It's the cheap option and you can get by with them but if you're trying to do very serious work, look at the next choice below.

 I'd call the AKG K 701 headphones mid-range in terms of pricing.
-I don't mention any higher priced open backs here for two reasons: I haven't tried them because if you spend more than this you should be getting a closed back set of cans so they are multipurpose.
+I don't mention any higher priced open backs here for two reasons: I haven't tried them and that's because if you spend more than this you should be getting a closed back set of cans so they are multipurpose.

 I think these are some seriously handsome headphones.
 The band is leather and keeps the actual support structure off of your head as you can see.
 The ear cups are fairly large too, which provides solid comfort for long sessions, particularly for us big-ear folk.